In-medium pion dispersion relation and medium correction of $N\pi\leftrightarrow \Delta$ near the threshold energy of pion production: Results and discussions

 In Fig.~\ref{fig3v3}, we present the pion dispersion relation in asymmetric nuclear matter for $I=0.2$, where $I=\frac{\rho_n-\rho_p}{\rho_n+\rho_p}$ is the isospin asymmetry.
-As shown in Fig.~\ref{fig3v3}, the $\omega$ is split for different charge state of pions and the difference between $\omega(\pi^-)$ and $\omega(\pi^+)$ is related to the difference between the densities of neutron and proton, $\rho_n-\rho_p$, in asymmetric nuclear matter.
-Interestingly, one can say that $\omega(\pi^-)>\omega(\pi^+)$ at the $k<0.6 m_\pi$ and it turns over at $k>0.6 m_\pi$.
-This behaviors agree with the prediction from nonrelativisitc calculation in Ref.~\cite{ZhenZhang2017} where s-wave plus p-wave potential are adopted.
-While, the magnitude of the splitting of in-medium energy $\omega$, i.e. $|\omega^{-}-\omega^+|$, evolving with density shows the different behaviors at $k<0.6m_\pi$ and $k>0.6m_\pi$.
-At $k<0.6m_\pi$, $|\omega^{-}-\omega^+|$ monotonously increases with the nuclear density.
-At $k>0.6m_\pi$, it firstly increases with density but starts to decrease with density above ~$1.5\rho_0$.
+As shown in Fig.~\ref{fig3v3}, $\omega$ is split for different charged state of pions and the difference between $\omega(\pi^-)$ and $\omega(\pi^+)$ is related to the difference between the densities of the neutron and proton, $\rho_n-\rho_p$, in asymmetric nuclear matter.
+Interestingly, one can say that $\omega(\pi^-)>\omega(\pi^+)$ at $|\mathbf{k}|<0.66 m_\pi$ and it turns over at $|\mathbf{k}|>0.66 m_\pi$.
+This behavior agrees with the prediction from nonrelativisitc calculation in Ref.~\cite{ZhenZhang2017} where s-wave plus p-wave potential was adopted.
+Meanwhile, the magnitude of the splitting of in-medium energy $\omega$, i.e., $|\omega^{-}-\omega^+|$ increases with increasing density in the energy region we discuss.

-The nonmonotonicity of $|\omega_{\pi^-}-\omega_{\pi^{+}}|$ with density increasing at $|\mathbf{k}|/m_{\pi}>0.6$ can be more clearly seen in the difference of optical potential between $\pi^-$ and $\pi^+$, i.e. $\delta V_{\pi}=V_{\pi^-}-V_{\pi^+}$, in Fig.~\ref{fig3v4}.
-The figures explicitly depict that $\delta V_{\pi}$ approximatively reaches the maximum at $1.5\rho_0$ at higher momentum, where the isospin splitting effect is more obvious.
-In conclusion, the $\delta V_{\pi}=V_{\pi^{-}}-V_{\pi^+}$ is nonmonotonic in the relativistic calculations, which did not appear in the nonrelativistic one \cite{ZhenZhang2017}.
-It could cause the enhancement of $\pi^-/\pi^+$ ratios at lower energy region, and the measurement of the energy spectral of $\pi^-/\pi^+$ in heavy ion collisions could be useful for deeply learning the in-medium energy of pion.
+Fig.~\ref{fig3v4} clearly depicts that the $\delta V_{\pi}=V_{\pi^-}-V_{\pi^+}$ depends on the isospin asymmetry, i.e., the amplitude of the charged pion potential splitting increases with increasing isospin asymmetry.